 So you’ve decided to make boating a staple in your life.
 The first step?
-Buy a boat.
+Buying a boat.
 The road to making a wise and well-informed purchase is a long one, and you should be ready to make countless considerations along the way.
-In this guide, we walk you through the entire process so that you can be sure you’ve covered all of your bases – ready to make a confident and thought-out purchase.
+In this guide, we walk you through the entire process so that you can ensure you make a confident and thought-out purchase.

 Consider the following before you start the search for your first boat: